MilonA000/Case-study/case.md

-# this is done by milon
+# this is done by milon !
+## this was edited by Andile